Albuquerque Eviction Lawyer

 - The tenant’s violation of the terms of the lease or rental agreement

 If one of these reasons is present, the landlord may proceed with the eviction process.
 The first step is to terminate the rental agreement.
-A real estate lawyer can help you provide the tenant with a written notice.
+Before filing for an eviction a real estate lawyer can help you provide the tenant with a written notice.
 There are four types of notices.
-The kind of notice is determined by the reason for the conviction.
+The notice will state the reason why they are receiving the notice and the action needed.
+If they fail to take action of the notice an eviction lawsuit will be filed.

 The four options for a notice of termination include: